chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 A validator can have at most one open redemption at any given time.
 They must either execute the redemption, or wait for expiry until initiating a new redemption.

+#### Redemption Tax

+A 'Redemption Tax' is levied to compensate the network for the cost of a redemption (threshold signature, foreign call to the Eth network, etc), and to discourage frequent small redemptions.
+By default, for restricted addresses, the tax is paid by the redeeming account, meaning: If the account controls restricted balances, and a redemption is made to one of its restricted addresses, the tax is deducted from the restricted balance where possible.

+For example: Account `A` controls 150 FLIP, and 100 FLIP are held on behalf of the restricted address `0xB`.
+If `0xB` requests a redemption of 50 FLIP to their restricted address, then the deduction from the restricted balance would be (50 FLIP + REDEMPTIN_TAX).

 ### Redemption Restrictions

 Redemptions can be subject to certain rules and restrictions.
 The following categories apply simultaneously, that is, all of the following restrictions are checked on every redemption request.